Create a Website Account - Manage notification subscriptions, save form progress and more.

 Apply to work in the 2024 Presidential Election

 Thank you for your interest in serving the voters of Frederick County.
 You may apply at any time for the next election cycle.
+Please note that an application must be submitted for each election cycle even if you worked previously.
 The Presidential Primary will be April 23 and the Presidential General will be November 5, 2024.
-Please note that an application must be submitted for each election cycle.
-Even if you worked in 2022, you must submit a new application.
-The term for an election judge begins on Primary Election Day and lasts 22 months.

 Elections cannot happen without election judges!
 They greet and check-in voters, give directions, and oversee the procedures to ensure voters are able to cast their ballots while maintaining the integrity of the process.
 They are the face of the election process and represent their county, state and country to the voting public.